Benchmarking Foundation Models and Parameter-Efficient Fine-Tuning for Prognosis Prediction in Medical Imaging: Results and Discussion

 \subsubsection{Results.}

-We conducted a comprehensive analysis of the results presented in Figure~\ref{fig:FM_all_results_by_dataset}, examining performance respect different characteristics of the data, including sample size and class distribution.
-Furthermore, we evaluated PEFT efficiency by investigating the relationship between model performance and the proportion of the model trainable parameters adapted during fine-tuning.
-This analysis aimed to quantify the effectiveness of PEFT in relation to their ability to achieve task-specific adaptation while modifying only a small fraction of the original model parameters.
+We conducted a comprehensive analysis of the results presented in Figure~\ref{fig:FM_all_results_by_dataset}, examining performance with respect to different dataset characteristics, including sample size and class distribution.
+Furthermore, we evaluated PEFT efficiency by investigating the relationship between model performance and the proportion of model parameters adapted during fine-tuning.
+This analysis aimed to quantify the effectiveness of PEFT methods in achieving task-specific adaptation while modifying only a small fraction of the original model parameters.

-In smaller datasets such as CAR and CC (Figure~\ref{fig:FM_all_results_by_dataset}.c, ~\ref{fig:FM_all_results_by_dataset}.d), most fine-tuning techniques fail to deliver significant improvements, suggesting that despite their parameter efficiency, these methods struggle to adapt and generalize under data constraints.
-This is particularly evident in Figure~\ref{fig:FM_all_results_by_dataset}.d, where most techniques plateau around $10\%$ MCC, with the exception of LoRA$_{r=8}$ and BitFit, which perform notably better when applied to DINOv2$_l$ and DINOv2$_s$.
+In smaller datasets such as CAR and CC (Figures~\ref{fig:FM_all_results_by_dataset}.c and~\ref{fig:FM_all_results_by_dataset}.d), most fine-tuning techniques fail to deliver significant improvements, suggesting that despite their parameter efficiency, these methods struggle to adapt and generalize under data constraints.
+This is particularly evident in Figure~\ref{fig:FM_all_results_by_dataset}.d, where most techniques plateau around $10\%$ MCC, except for LoRA$_{r=8}$ and BitFit, which perform notably better when applied to DINOv2$_l$ and DINOv2$_s$.

-For CAR, results are generally more favorable, with several experiments achieving up to $30\%$ MCC.
-Notably, LoRA$_{r=4}$ and LoRA$_{r=16}$ applied to DINOv2$_s$ reach performance levels close to $80\%$, indicating that certain configurations can still extract meaningful representations despite limited data.
-However, in both datasets, FFT consistently underperforms, likely due to the constraints imposed by small sample sizes.
-These findings suggest that the most parameter-efficient techniques are not always the most effective in low-data scenarios.
-Factors such as dataset complexity, class imbalance, and the pretraining knowledge of the model play a key role during fine-tuning.
-Some methods, like LoRA and BitFit, leverage pretrained representations better, while others, such as FFT, struggle due to excessive constraints on the dataset size.
-This shows that there is no direct correlation between the percentage of trainable parameters and final performance, indicating that adaptation depends on a combination of model adaptability to capture relevant features discriminant for prognosis tasks.
+For CAR, results are generally more favorable, with several experiments reaching up to $30\%$ MCC.
+Notably, LoRA${r=4}$ and LoRA${r=16}$ applied to DINOv2$_s$ achieve performance levels approaching $80\%$, demonstrating that certain configurations can still extract meaningful representations even under data scarcity.
+However, across both datasets, FFT consistently underperforms, likely due to the limited sample size, which prevents effective optimization of all parameters.